sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 ##  Large Language Model Operations (LLMops)

 LLMOps includes the steps needed to operationalize a Large Language Model (LLM) for a variety of applications.
+LLMs are pre-trained on a large corpora of datasets that enables it to learn language rules and comprehension.
+Pre-trained models have demonstrated good performance with appropriate prompting.
+The challenge with pre-trained models is that they may not be aligned to the specific desired task, therefore necessitating downstream fine-tuning.

-This covers best practices from the perspectives of
+We introduce LLMOps best practices from the perspectives of
 1. Prompt Engineering
 2. Retrieval Augmented Generation (RAG)
-3. Fine tuning
+3. Supervised Fine tuning (SFT)

 There is also the topic of testing LLMs for hallucinations (where LLMs make things up and pass them as facts), bias (same as ML bias discussed in this book), and toxicity (where LLMs spew out racist and offensive responses).